ryanwohara/funcshion/README.md

 Given a Bash script with functions declared, funcshion will create one file per function.
 Each file contains the full function and is named after the (lowercased) function.

+Please note this script does make assumptions.
+1. Functions can be declared in the following ways with no indentation before it:
+   1. function Name() {}
+   2. func Name(){}
+   3. Name() {}
+2. The opening and closing brackets of the function must have no indentation.
+   1. The body can be indented as much as you want.

 To utilize the tool just pass the script to awk:

 ```